While Montana is, in terms of population, one of the smallest US states, the opposite is true when it comes to captive insurance companies.

 "We answer our phones here in Montana.
 You can call some federal and state government agencies and get voicemail and recordings, but we answer our phones and are responsive," said Tal Redpath, captive insurance examiner in the Office of the Commissioner of Securities and Insurance, Montana State Auditor, in Helena.

-"I came from the private sector and worked in a variety of domiciles.
-I worked with Montana on the private side for over 10 years and really liked the way they did business even before I moved up here," said Patrick Hunter, an examiner, who also works in the Office of the Commissioner of Securities and Insurance.
+"I started in the private sector and had experience working with a number of domiciles.
+Prior to joining the Montana captive program, I had structured captives for over 10 years and appreciated the way they handled business even before I relocated to Montana," said Patrick Hunter, an examiner who also works in the Office of the Commissioner of Securities and Insurance.

-At the same time, Montana lawmakers have done their part to keep the state's 19-year-old captive statute up to date.
+At the same time, Montana lawmakers have done their part to keep the state's 21-year-old captive statute up to date.

 For example, legislation passed in 2011 gave captive sponsors the authority to create incorporated cells within a protected cell captive insurer.